grig63116/shop/README.md

 ```

 > Product images should be stored in <code>/public/media</code> directory with the corresponding name as in the database.

+> For more information please follow the corresponding documentations of the [mentioned](#tech) freamworks and libraries.

 ## Author